This article was updated on August 27, 2018.

 - Fewer plans needed to re-amortize loans or modify payments due to changes in compensation or interruption of payments

 More automation means less risk.
 Plans using basic automation for plan administration experience DOL audits or voluntary corrective programs twice as often as plans using a comprehensive solution.
 Many audits are because of errors that may be eliminated through the intelligent integration of plan and payroll data systems.
 Plus, embedded programming and data verification features of the comprehensive automation can help catch errors before they become big problems that require big resources to resolve.

 Less work and fewer mistakes mean greater satisfaction.
 With less time and money spent on potential costly audits and manual oversight of administrative tasks, it's not surprising that comprehensive automation users are more satisfied with their recordkeeper and services:

-- 76% are very satisfied overall with their provider
+- 76 percent are very satisfied overall with their provider

-- 76% are somewhat to extremely likely to recommend their current provider to others
+- 76 percent are somewhat to extremely likely to recommend their current provider to others

-- 72% are satisfied with their ability to obtain accurate, timely compliance test results
+- 72 percent are satisfied with their ability to obtain accurate, timely compliance test results

 The findings of the study are clear — sophisticated plan automation can reduce headaches associated with plan fiduciary responsibilities.
 The use of sophisticated communication between data sources and a seamless process to verify data allows issues and errors to be identified and potentially corrected quickly.
 It also eliminates the need for redundant data entry, enhances the accuracy of data, performs more services and frees your human resources to focus on other responsibilities.